Educational Psychology

 Fellowships and awards

-Submit your application materials by December 1, and you’ll automatically be considered for Graduate School fellowships and departmental awards based on scholastic achievement.
+Submit your application materials by the December 1 deadline, and you’ll automatically be considered for Graduate School fellowships and departmental awards based on scholastic achievement.
 Notification of awards will be sent in March.

 Graduate assistantships